>> New series 2025: Challenges in project work

 Concrete prompt suggestions for project managers to ensure realistic scheduling:

-• You as project manager should analyze the attached project schedule and ensure that the following vacation periods and public holidays in state xx have been taken into account.
-Use calendar dates and buffer times to determine realistic time windows.
-Listing of vacation planning: Resource xx: dd.mm.yyyy
+Analyze the attached project schedule and ensure that the following vacation periods and public holidays in the state of XX have been taken into account.

 Conclusion: Successful projects through realistic scheduling